Aenigma/GLUG/README.md

 follow the instructions provided [here][rvm].
 If you want to try to do it with Windows, follow the instructions provided [here][rubyinstaller].

+## Installing RVM and Ruby
+If you're on a Debian based installation, before you install `rvm`, you need to install a system Ruby and then install build-essentials.

+So, to install some requirements, run:

+    # aptitude update
+    # aptitude upgrade
+    # aptitude install ruby build-essential openssl libreadline6 libreadline6-dev curl git-core zlib1g zlib1g-dev libssl-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt-dev autoconf libc6-dev ncurses-dev automake libtool bison subversion pkg-config

-It boils down to installing rvm by using this command:
+Then, it boils down to installing rvm by using this command:

     $ curl -L https://get.rvm.io | bash -s stable --ruby

+Read instructions carefully as this process requires compilation of Ruby and related utilities.
+Also, if you install RVM before executing the command to install its dependencies, make sure to reinstall the Ruby by doing:

+    $ rvm reinstall default

+Now, you have to make sure rvm runs when your shell is started.
+This step is actually outlined in the rvm installation process, but, just append this to your .bashrc:
+    [[ -s "~/.rvm/scripts/rvm" ]] && source "~/.rvm/scripts/rvm"

+Okay, so Ruby's installed, but now you need to install bundler, a package manager for Ruby with this:

+    $ gem install bundler

-Then, you need to go to the project root and do a:
+Whew.
+Now, go to the project root and do a:

     $ bundle install